iamnotrandom565/v3-userstyles-scripts/README.md

 - ### Alpha 1116
 > Gone base64

+- ### Alpha 11129
+> Made the video settings accurate (you have to enable it through the settings)
+>
+> Also made the timestamps when you scrub the video accurate
+>
+> Fixed some bugs

 ## ytaozorachannels.user.css

 **Please note that it's in early development, so things might be broken or unfinished.
 If you find a bug, please report it to the Issues tab.*